cmars/hockeypuck/contrib/docker-compose/standalone/README.md

    `./mkconfig.bash`.
 * (Optional) Set up TLS with `./init-letsencrypt.bash`.
 Answer the prompts as needed.
-If you want to test LE first with staging before getting a real cert, change `staging=0` to `staging=1` in this script.
+If you want to test LE first with staging before getting a real cert, set the environment variable `CERTBOT_STAGING=1`.
 * Download a keydump by running `./sync-sks-dump.bash`.
-* `docker-compose up -d` and your Hockeypuck should be live.
+* Incant `docker-compose up -d` to start Hockeypuck and all dependencies.
+   It will take several hours (or days) to load the keydump on first invocation.
+   You can keep track of progress by running `docker logs standalone_hockeypuck_1`.
+* Once you are sure Hockeypuck has loaded all keys, you can run `./clean-sks-dump.bash` to remove the dump files and recover disk space.

 # Configuration

 * Hockeypuck configuration: `hockeypuck/etc/hockeypuck.conf`
-* NGINX configuration: `nginx/conf.d/nginx.conf`
+* NGINX configuration: `nginx/conf.d/hockeypuck.conf`
 * Prometheus configuration: `prometheus/etc/prometheus.yml`

+To reload services after changing the configuration, incant `docker-compose up -d`.

 # Operation

 ## Monitoring

-Browse to /monitoring/prometheus to access prometheus.
+Browse to `https://FQDN/monitoring/prometheus` to access prometheus.
 If you don't want this to be public, edit `nginx/conf.d/hockeypuck.conf` to your liking.

-## Obtaining a keyserver dump
+## Obtaining a new keyserver dump

-Use `sync-sks-dump.bash` to fetch a full keyserver dump from a public location.
+Use `sync-sks-dump.bash` to fetch a recent keyserver dump from a public location.
-This may need to be changed depending on availability.
+This script may need to be edited depending on the availability of dump servers.

 ## Loading a keyserver dump

-Use `load-sks-dump.bash` to load the keyserver dump into Hockeypuck.
-This can be I/O intensive on PostgreSQL and may take several days to complete when first loading an empty database.
+Use `load-sks-dump.bash` to load the keyserver dump (make sure that Hockeypuck is not running).
+This can be I/O intensive on PostgreSQL and may take several hours (or days) to complete.

+## Removing stale dumpfiles

+Use `./clean-sks-dump.bash` to remove stale dump files from the import volume and save space.
+This will preserve the timestamp file that indicates a keydump has been loaded.
+To start from scratch instead, destroy the import volume using `docker volume rm pgp_import`.